-- 4.62 When establishing and maintaining policies and procedures in relation to communicating information regarding the System of Quality Management within the Firm matters to consider include: - The Firm communicates to Personnel and Engagement Teams: - the responsibility for implementing the Firm's policies and procedures

-- o changes to the System of Quality Management to the extent that the changes are relevant to their responsibilities. - o information obtained during the Firm's acceptance and continuance process that is relevant to Engagement Teams in planning and performing Engagements. - Engagement Teams communicate to the Firm information: - obtained during the performance of an Engagement relevant to acceptance and continuance of Client relationships and specific Engagements. - about the operation of the Firm's policies and procedures, which in some cases, may indicate a deficiency in the Firm's System of Quality Management. - Engagement Teams communicate information to individuals providing consultation. - The individual(s) assigned operational responsibility for compliance with Professional Standards communicates to relevant Personnel and Engagement Teams changes in the Professional Standards and the Firm's policies and procedures to address such changes.
+- 4.60 The procedures for obtaining, generating, using and communicating information may be enforced through IT applications, and in some cases, may be embedded within the Firm's other policies and procedures.
+In addition, digital records may replace or supplement physical records. - 4.61 Smaller Firms with fewer Personnel and direct involvement of leadership may not need rigorous policies and procedures that specify how information should be obtained, generated, used and communicated within the Firm. - 4.62 When establishing and maintaining policies and procedures in relation to communicating information regarding the System of Quality Management within the Firm, matters to consider include: - The Firm communicates to Personnel and Engagement Teams: - o the responsibility for implementing the Firm's policies and procedures. - changes to the System of Quality Management to the extent that the changes are relevant to their responsibilities. - o information obtained during the Firm's acceptance and continuance process that is relevant to Engagement Teams in planning and performing Engagements. - Engagement Teams communicate to the Firm information: - obtained during the performance of an Engagement relevant to acceptance and continuance of Client relationships and specific Engagements. - about the operation of the Firm's policies and procedures, which in some cases, may indicate a deficiency in the Firm's System of Quality Management. - Engagement Teams communicate information to individuals providing consultation. - The individual(s) assigned operational responsibility for compliance with Professional Standards communicates to relevant Personnel and Engagement Teams changes in the Professional Standards and the Firm's policies and procedures to address such changes.